Shahnawaz1967/chat-app/README.md

 # ChatApp

-A Chat Application built with the MERN stack and Socket.io, allowing users to send and delete messages seamlessly.
+ChatApp is a real-time messaging application built with Node.js, Express, MongoDB, and Socket.IO.
+It allows users to register, log in, and chat seamlessly with others.
+The app features user authentication using JWT, dynamic avatar generation based on gender, and a simple UI for messaging.

 # Images of this chat-app
 Homepage